 - serves as a liaison and clearinghouse between government, private interest groups, and the general public concerned with services for women.

 Women in Vermont still face inequities in earnings, employment, safety, leadership, and many other areas.
 Women in Vermont earn just 84% of what men in Vermont earn.
 They are more likely to live in poverty, more likely to be unable to meet their basic financial needs, and more likely to be single parents.
 Women in Vermont continue to experience disproportionate domestic and sexual violence, and are experiencing sexual harassment at rates estimated as high as 70-80%.
 Women are underrepresented at the highest levels of leadership in almost every arena in Vermont, often dramatically so.
-Just 8 out of the top 100 companies in Vermont have CEOs who are women; just one statewide elected official is a woman; and Vermont is the only state in the country that has never sent a woman to represent it in Congress.
+Just 8 out of the top 100 companies in Vermont have CEOs who are women; just one statewide elected official is a woman; and Vermont was the last state in the country - in 2022 - to send a woman to represent it in Congress.

 The Vermont Commission on Women is the only entity in Vermont that expressly considers the broad implications of state policy and budget priorities for women as they impact all aspects of women’s lives.
 Many of our partner organizations consider distinct pieces of that puzzle, but no other organization is attempting to address that full picture.
 Without our work, the state would be missing any comprehensive and cohesive work that knits together varied interests and provides the missing voices for policy and program development.